 Oregon does not have a sales tax.
 Consequently, any subsidy that abates income and property taxes has a big impact on the state revenue.
-Besides subsidizing the timber industry, the state uses state and local tax-based subsidies to attract high-tech projects, such as Apple, Facebook, and Google data centers and Intel’s chip manufacturing plants.
-Amazon has been a significant beneficiary of state subsidies, too.
-Its warehouses, mostly located in the Portland metro area, and data centers have been receiving Enterprise Zones and Long-Term Rural Enterprise Zones property tax abatements.
+Besides subsidizing the timber industry, the state uses state and local tax-based subsidies to attract high-tech projects, such as data centers and chip manufacturing plants.
+Oregon’s tax structure is among the most favorable in the nation for data centers as it has no sales tax to levy on high-end computers and two sets of tax breaks to offer property tax exemptions for as long as 15 years.

 Many of the state’s subsidies blend state and local tax abatements.
 Enterprise Zones and Strategic Investment Program deals are approved by counties, but those deals also need to be certified by the Oregon Business Development Department (OBDD).
 The Department of Revenue manages tax-based subsidy payouts, and the Oregon Governor’s Office of Film & Television Film manages film subsidies.